 2. Group activity - if you have a mixture of instruments in your class eg some clarinets, some flutes etc. This will be more likely in KS2/Ages 7-11.
+(Again, see Activity Manual.)

 Divide the class into groups so the children can work together to compose a piece, independent of the teacher.